He was born Jeremiah Jones Colbath in Farmington, Strafford Co., NH on 16 February 1812.

 Wilson, Evangeline W F 14 boarder attends school MA US US

-Child of Henry & Harriet M. (Howe) Wilton:
+Natural Child of Henry & Harriet M. (Howe) Wilson:

 1. Henry Hamilton Wilson, b.
 11 November 1846 in Natick, Middlesex Co MA; d.
 24 Dec 1866 in Austin, Austin Co TX